Post, Rosburg lead the way for their respective teams.

 Named one of college basketball's Top 10 assistant coaches under the age of 40 by ESPN.com, Associate Head Coach Tim Fuller is set for his fourth season on the sidelines at Missouri and has been a key figure in Missouri's hardwood success and recruiting resurgence.

-A former student-athlete at Wake Forest, Fuller has spent time coaching and teaching at each level of basketball since beginning his professional career, and has used those experiences to help attract one of the country's top incoming classes to Columbia, Mo., this season.
+A former student-athlete at Wake Forest, Fuller has spent time coaching and teaching at each level of basketball since beginning his professional career, and has used those experiences to help attract one of the country's top incoming classes to Columbia, Mo., once again this season.

 Fuller has enjoyed success on every step of the basketball ladder and as recruiting coordinator, is charged with bringing top talent to Mizzou, while also helping to mentor Missouri student-athletes on and off the basketball court.

-Despite being widely considered one of college basketball's top "up-and-comers", Fuller already has 17 seasons of basketball coaching, playing, marketing and administrative experience under his belt.
+Despite being widely considered one of college basketball's top "up-and-comers", Fuller already has 18 seasons of basketball coaching, playing, marketing and administrative experience under his belt.
 In his first season at Missouri he helped coach the Tigers to 30 wins and a Big 12 Championship, and was a valuable figure in helping the team rank among college basketball's leaders in winning percentage and offensive efficiency.